1123/KafkaConsumerStaticPartitionAssignment/README.md

 However, in some cases automatic partition assignment using consumer groups does not give enough control over the consumer application.
-This may be the case when the throughput over different partitions or different topics varies, and one wishes to group partitions with high throughput together with parittions of lower throughput, such that sum of throughput over the assigned partitions of a consumer instance is even across consumer instances.
+This may be the case when the throughput over different partitions or different topics varies, and one wishes to group partitions with high throughput together with partitions of lower throughput, such that the sum of throughput over the assigned partitions of a consumer instance is relatively even across consumer instances.

 This can be achieved using manual partition assignment using the Kafka consumer assign API.
-This repository shows an example of how to do this using Scala.
-Since the Scala code is using the Kafka Java client libraries, this can be done in a very simlar fashion also with Java.
+This repository shows an example of how this could be implemented with Scala.
+Since the Scala code is using the Kafka Java client libraries, a Java implementation is even somewhat more straight-forward.

 ### Overview Diagram